saltyorg/docs/docs/reference/rclone.md

 1. Create a bunch of service accounts

-1. Put all the service accounts JSON files into `/opt/sa`
+1. Put all the service accounts JSON files into some directory where all relevant software can see them [like `/opt/sa` or the like]

 1. Add all those service accounts to the Google group you just created.